JoshOn360Hz/CumulusApp/README.md

 # Cumulus

-A beautiful, modern iOS and MacOS weather app built with SwiftUI and WeatherKit.
+A beautiful, modern iOS and macOS weather app built with SwiftUI and WeatherKit.
 Cumulus provides accurate and hyperlocal forecasts, easy-to-read weather cards, and customizable widgets.

 ---